PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building Custom Analytics Dashboards.md

 ### New players Chart

 This chart was created in the Charts tab of the management section and we used *new_players* shortCode.
-The chart represents the new players entering the game, this is done by grabbing a successful *RegistrationRequest* as well as a successful *DeviceAuthenticationRequest* that has been done by a new player (Device Authentication, as well as External Authentications act as a registration for new players).
-We will display the chart as a histogram, without a grouping, counting only unique player Ids, showing a tool tip and displaying the results spread out daily.
+The chart represents the new players entering the game, this is done by grabbing a successful [RegistrationRequest](/API Documentation/Request API/Authentication/RegistrationRequest.md) as well as a successful [DeviceAuthenticationRequest](/API Documentation/Request API/Authentication/DeviceAuthenticationRequest.md) that has been done by a new player (Device Authentication, as well as External Authentications act as a registration for new players).
+We'll display the chart as a histogram, without a grouping, counting only unique player Ids, showing a tool tip and displaying the results spread out daily.

 ![](img/CustomAnalyticsDashboards/1.jpg)